-The parameters required for the correct execution of the function are marked with a red star.
+Required parameters are marked with a red asterisk.

 Some typical examples with their explanations are considered below.

-A majority of functions will need a certain value set to a parameter.
-For example, the 'Append file' function requires a specified file path and text to add.
-Also, the 'Assign value to variable' function requires an assigned value to the specified variable.
+A majority of activities will need a certain value set to a parameter.
+For example, the 'Append file' activity requires a specified file path and text to add.
+Also, the 'Assign value to variable' activity requires an assigned value to the specified variable.
 In most cases to set a value, a user chooses one of the following options: 'Set a value', 'Save the previous step result' or 'Calculate a value'.
 Let's look more closely at what these options represent.

 If the 'set a value' option is chosen, then everything that will be typed into the field will be taken as a string or as a number.
 For example, if a user types